 Native mobile applications offer a more streamlined experience than cross-platform ones.
 They also have the potential for higher performance due to not having any lag time between button clicks or screen presses when using them on an iPhone versus Android device, which means faster load times and smoother navigation through your app’s functionality.
 Let’s learn some of the advantages of native mobile application development over cross-platform solutions in this article.

-What is meant by Native Mobile App Development?
+What is Native Mobile App Development?

 Native mobile app development can be broken down into two categories: building apps for particular operating systems and accessing them from dedicated stores (such as the App Store or Google Play).
 If you plan on creating an application that will run only on iOS, then Swift or Objective-C would have to be one of your programming languages.
 With Java or Kotlin language, they create programs for an Android platform.